opf/openproject/docs/enterprise-guide/enterprise-cloud-guide/backups/README.md

 ## Resource limitations for attachments

-Currently resource limitations in the Enterprise Cloud allow a Backup to contain attachments only in the case if the file size of all attachments of your instance are less than 1 GB of data.
+Currently resource limitations in the Enterprise cloud allow a Backup to contain attachments only in the case if the file size of all attachments of your instance are less than 1 GB of data.
 Please contact us at [support@openproject.com](mailto:support@openproject.com) in order to manually request a complete backup containing the SQL dump including all attachments or try to delete unused attachments in order to get below 1 GB of data usage.

 In this case you cannot check the **Include attachments** check-box like on the screen-shot below, it will be grayed out: